phpbb/quickinstall/docs/sandbox-cli.md

 Fixture seeding populates a board with repeatable test data.
 The `development` preset favors meaningful phpBB states over raw volume; use `load-test` when topic and post volume is the primary goal.

+All presets use the same phpBB-aware runtime, preset-specific manifest, reset process, and compatibility adapters.
+Presets select different content plans rather than different seeding engines.

 Use `--populate <preset>` during `board:create`:

 ```bash